Eight on the plate: An in-depth analysis of IPL 7 franchises

-As IPL-7 gets underway in UAE tomorrow, mid-day profiles the teams and the men who matter in India's mega T20 carnival
+As the seventh edition of the Indian Premier League gets underway in UAE tomorrow, mid-day profiles the teams and the men who matter in India's mega T20 carnival

 The defending champions will go into IPL-7 with a lot of belief, as the core group has not changed much.
 It's still a team that depends a lot on Rohit Sharma, Ambati Rayudu, Kieron Pollard with the bat, and on the likes of Lasith Malinga,